 In addition to spectacular views of the night’s sky, you’ll also get an excellent view of Los Angeles and the Hollywood sign.

 Countless movies have filmed scenes here.
-Most memorable for me is James Dean in Rebel Without a Cause (1955) and Ryan Gosling and Emma Stone in La La Land (2016).
+James Dean in Rebel Without a Cause (1955) and Ryan Gosling and Emma Stone in La La Land (2016) are most memorable for me.

 2. Hollywood Walk of Fame